tscholak/imm/README.md

 First steps
 -----------

 Below I demonstrate how to address a simple inference problem in imm.
-Use Chrome, Firefox, or Opera to view the WebM content.

 ```python
 import imm